aio-libs/aiohttp/docs/client_reference.rst

    .. attribute:: trust_env

-      Should get proxies information from HTTP_PROXY / HTTPS_PROXY environment
+      Trust environment settings for proxy configuration
-      variables or ~/.netrc file if present
+      or ~/.netrc file if present.
+See :ref:`aiohttp-client-proxy-support` for more information.

       :class:`bool` default is ``False``